How common is problem gambling?

 How to get help and when

-Don’t wait until life does not seem worth living.
+Don’t wait until you become depressed or – worse still – that life begins to seem that it is not worth living.
 If you get help, you will feel better and avoid many problems with your life and health.

 You can refer yourself by calling or emailing the contacts below:

 Crowther Market, 282 North End Road, London SW6 1NH

 Tel: 01384 241 292

 - Being married to, or a partner of a problem gambler – or being their parent or child – is hard and can be distressing